-Join the HCC Sustainability Club:
+Join the HCC Sustainability Club

 HCC has an active Sustainability Club, which includes a mix of sustainability majors and students from other majors who have a passion for sustainability.
 The club helps care for the organic garden behind the Marieb Building and works with volunteer groups.
 It is also flexible so students are able to explore opportunities that they have interest in, such as local tours, workshops, and events.
 It is a great way for students to get involved on campus and in the local community.
 Students are welcome to attend meetings or simply join us for special events or activities throughout the school year.
-Check out the Sustainability Club's Facebook page for updates about meetings and events at https://www.facebook.com/groups/1418260305057576/

-Students, faculty and staff ...
+Students, faculty, and staff

-Change your behavior:
+Change your behavior

 - Carpool: HCC has a conveniently located carpool lot right next to the Kittredge Center to reward students who are able to reduce their carbon footprint by carpooling.
-Carpooling even just once a week can reduce gas emissions by as much as 20 percent.
-Just think -- you can better the environment and also have a shorter walk to class.
+Carpooling even just once a week can reduce gas emissions by as much as 20%.
+Just think – you can better the environment and also have a shorter walk to class.
 Better yet, if you live close to HCC, think about walking or riding your bike.
 HCC also has public transportation.
 Buses run daily to and from the school that have bicycle racks on the front so you can bring a bike to use around campus.

-- Think before you buy: Approximately 13 percent of U.S. greenhouse gas emissions come from the production and transportation of food.
-Buying locally sourced foods reduces your footprint and supports your local economy.
+- Think before you buy: Approximately 13% of U.S. greenhouse gas emissions come from the production and transportation of food.
+Buying locally-sourced foods reduces your footprint and supports your local economy.
 Consider how that food was produced: Was it grown using environmentally harmful chemicals?
 Were the animals raised humanely?
 When buying other products, think about how far the item traveled to get to your door and how much packaging was used to get it there.
 Is it reusable or recyclable?
 Do you even need it?
 Every dollar you spend is a vote you make.
 Making sure your purchases are sustainable is the best way to ensure you are not harming the earth.